cc-ai/floods-backend/README.md

 The API server will now be available at [http://127.0.0.1:5000](http://127.0.0.1:5000).
 See the [API Endpoints](#api-endpoints) section for available endpoints.

-The server can also be launch using the command:
+The server can also be launched using the command:

 ```
 python3 -m ccai.bin.webserver